War of Kings (album): Album artwork and release

 The title track "War of Kings" was released as the first single from the album.
-The song was premiered exclusively on Planet Rock radio station on January 30, 2015. at 8:10 a.m. and it was released as a digital download on February 4, 2015.
-The music video for the single was directed by Patrick Ullaeus and was premiered on February 9, 2015.
-Two more songs, "Nothin' to Ya" and "Days of Rock 'N' Roll", were streamed on the official VH1 website until the morning of February 27, 2015.
-The album was released in United Kingdom on March 2, in Japan on March 4 through JVC, in Europe on March 6 and in the United States on March 10, 2015.
+The song was premiered exclusively on Planet Rock radio station on 30 January 2015. at 8:10 a.m. and it was released as a digital download on 4 February 2015.
+The music video for the single was directed by Patric Ullaeus and was premiered on 9 February 2015.
+Two more songs, "Nothin' to Ya" and "Days of Rock 'N' Roll", were streamed on the official VH1 website until the morning of 27 February 2015.
+The album was released in United Kingdom on 2 March, in Japan on 4 March through JVC, in Europe on 6 March and in the United States on 10 March 2015.
 It was released in four different formats: CD digipack, CD jewelcase, vinyl LP and digital download.
 All versions of the album include 11 songs, except for the digipack CD and Japanese versions, which include the final instrumental track "Vasastan" as a bonus.
-A limited edition boxset of the album was released on March 6 in Germany and EU countries, on March 9 in the United Kingdom, and on April 28, 2015 in the United States.
-It includes the Deluxe Edition of the album, an extended 7-inch- sized booklet, a "Making of" DVD ("War of Kings - How we Did it"), a t-shirt, a postcard and a sticker."Days of Rock 'N' Roll" was released as the second single on March 13, 2016.
+A limited edition boxset of the album was released on 6 March in Germany and EU countries, on 9 March in the United Kingdom, and on 28 April 2015 in the United States.
+It includes the Deluxe Edition of the album, an extended 7-inch- sized booklet, a "Making of" DVD ("War of Kings – How we Did it"), a t-shirt, a postcard and a sticker."Days of Rock 'N' Roll" was released as the second single on 13 March 2016.
 Its music video was directed by Ullaeus and features footage of the band performing in Manchester and Wolverhampton.
-The video was premiered on April 27, 2015.
+The video was premiered on 27 April 2015.
 On the same day, a limited edition CD-single was released through Europe's own Stereo Boutique Shop.
-On December 4 in North America and in Australia on November 27, 2015, the band released a Special Edition of the album which includes the original album and a DVD/Blu-ray of the band's performance on Wacken Open Air in 2015.
+On 4 December in North America and in Australia on 27 November 2015, the band released a Special Edition of the album which includes the original album and a DVD/Blu-ray of the band's performance on Wacken Open Air in 2015.
 The set was released in three different formats: a 2-disc CD/DVD ecobook, a 2-disc CD/Blu-ray ecobook, and a limited edition deluxe package including the CD, the DVD, the Blu-ray and a photo-book.
 Also, an audio-only edition of the Wacken Open Air performance was released digitally.
-Preorders for Special Edition of "War of Kings" album began on October 21, 2015.
+Preorders for Special Edition of "War of Kings" album began on 21 October 2015.
 The live video form "Nothin' to Ya" was also released on the record label's YouTube channel.